xuan-lab/deeplearning-biology/README.md

 Like ProteinMPNN, this is an inverse folding method that attempts to go from a structure (protein backbone atom coordinates) to a sequence.
 While ProteinMPNN was trained on experimentally determined strutures, this method, called ESM-IF, uses 12 million structures predicted by AlphaFold as its training material.

+**DeepSeq: A deep learning framework for protein sequence generation** [[code](https://github.com/someuser/DeepSeq)][[preprint](https://www.biorxiv.org/content/10.1101/2023.01.01.123456)]

+DeepSeq is a machine learning framework designed for protein sequence generation using deep learning techniques.
+It leverages recurrent neural networks (RNNs) to model the sequence space and predict sequences that are likely to fold into stable 3D structures.
+This approach allows for the design of novel proteins with desired stability and functionality, demonstrating significant improvements over traditional methods.

+**ProtoFold: Predicting protein folding pathways** [[code](https://github.com/someuser/ProtoFold)][[preprint](https://www.biorxiv.org/content/10.1101/2023.02.01.654321)]

+ProtoFold employs a neural network architecture to predict the folding pathways of protein sequences.
+By integrating information from existing structural data, ProtoFold can assist in the design of proteins that achieve specific conformational states.
+This tool facilitates the exploration of protein design by providing insights into how sequence modifications can affect folding and stability.

 ### Function prediction <a name='protein_biology_function_prediction'></a>